MicrosoftDocs/azure-dev-docs/articles/terraform/create-avd-session-host.md

 ## 7. Implement the Terraform code

 Here we are putting all of the above sections together.
 You will also notice that we are now using the variables from the `variables.tf` file as well.
-This isn't required but best practices would be to avoid hard coding the variables in the configuration files.
-We have also create a random string resource for the local user password.
+This isn't required, but best practices would be to avoid hard coding the variables in the configuration files.
+We have also created a random string resource for the local user password.

 This file references some resources that were created when we built the infrastructure - such as `azurerm_subnet.subnet.id` and `azurerm_virtual_desktop_host_pool.HP.name`.
-If you changed the name of these resources from that section, you would need to also update the references here.
+If you changed the name of these resources from that section, you also need to update the references here.

-Create a directory in which to test and run the sample Terraform code and make it the current directory.
+Create a directory to test and run the sample Terraform code and make it the current directory.

 1. Create a file named `main.tf` and insert the following code: